Mighty Long Fall

 An alarm was going off.

-But for some reason, she was suddenly straddling the still-warm Spanish roof tiles.
+So why was she suddenly straddling the still-warm Spanish roof tiles?
 What had gone wrong?

-It wasn't until she felt the gentle pressure of two small paws on the back of her lower left leg that she realized the cruel joke that was being played on her.
-Nothing had actually gone wrong, and she didn't need to turn her head around to know that the ball of warmth now curling up against her thigh was in fact a large, black cat.
+It wasn't until she felt the gentle pressure of two small paws on the back of her left calf that she realized the cruel joke that was being played on her.
+Nothing had actually gone wrong, and she didn't need to turn her head around to know that the ball of warmth now curling up against her thigh was, in fact, a large, black cat.

 And a mischievous one at that.